Skip to content

 emeraldsAndGold: "item emerald:5,gold:10"

-This condition requires the player to have a certain amount of durability on an item.
 The first argument is the slot, the second the amount.
 Optional relative argument sets 0 to broken and 1 to the maximum durability the item can have.
 This condition returns false when no item is in the given slot or does not have durability, like stone or sticks.
 Available slot types: HAND, OFF_HAND, HEAD, CHEST, LEGS, FEET.

 Example